About the Program

-The learning experience will consist of both in person activities as well as independent self-paced learning through our online CANVAS platform.
+The learning experience will consist of both live synchronous activities as well as independent asynchronous self-paced learning through our online CANVAS platform.
 Activities will include but are not limited to: lectures, small group discussion, large group discussion, and experiential learning (role-play, journaling, self-reflection, activities in the community, information gathering) as well as applied work in clinical and therapeutic settings.
 We aim to offer a professional context to develop competency in sexual knowledge, clinical assessment and treatment of sexuality concerns.

 Why join the Sex Therapy Certificate (STC)?

 - Complete all 165 educational hours required for the AASECT sex therapist application.